osanstrong/arfc.github.io/manual/guides/writing/presentation.md

 ## What is a Presentation

-A presentation, also known as an oral presentation, is typically prepared to summarize or disseminate work for a number of reasons.
+An oral presentation is typically prepared to summarize or disseminate work for a number of reasons.
 They can serve as a an accountability checkpoint for an organization funding research, or as a means to share discovery with a variety of technical and non-technical audiences.